 Possible tests include

 For people who have symptoms of a complete or nearly complete blockage, doctors immediately look in the esophagus with a flexible tube (upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ).
 During endoscopy, doctors take biopsies to look for eosinophilic esophagitis (inflammation of the esophagus caused by white blood cells).

 Treatment of Difficulty Swallowing